danielbodnar/awesome-stars/README.md

 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [streetwriters/notesnook](https://github.com/streetwriters/notesnook) - A fully open source & end-to-end encrypted note taking alternative to Evernote.
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
-- [oasysdb/oasysdb](https://github.com/oasysdb/oasysdb) - An AI-native lightweight and reliable open-source vector database designed to run on the edge.
+- [oasysai/oasysdb](https://github.com/oasysai/oasysdb) - An AI-native lightweight and reliable open-source vector database designed to run on the edge.
 - [CodeverDotDev/bookmarks](https://github.com/CodeverDotDev/bookmarks) - :bookmark: :star: Collection of public dev bookmarks, shared with :heart: from www.codever.dev
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2024
 - [CrowdDotDev/crowd.dev](https://github.com/CrowdDotDev/crowd.dev) - ⚡️ The developer data platform to centralize community, product, and customer data
 - [SAP/jenkins-library](https://github.com/SAP/jenkins-library) - Jenkins shared library for Continuous Delivery pipelines.
 - [jupyter-naas/naas](https://github.com/jupyter-naas/naas) - Low-code Python library to safely use notebooks in production: schedule workflows, generate assets, trigger webhooks, send notifications, build pipelines, manage secrets (Cloud-only)
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
 - [F1bonacc1/process-compose](https://github.com/F1bonacc1/process-compose) - Process Compose is a simple and flexible scheduler and orchestrator to manage non-containerized applications.
 - [librariesio/libraries.io](https://github.com/librariesio/libraries.io) - :books: The Open Source Discovery Service
 - [tsedio/tsed-cli](https://github.com/tsedio/tsed-cli) - 💻 CLI for Ts.ED framework